kwconnect/mtext-rest-document-process-sample/README.md

 To test this postman collection install M/TEXT version 6.12 or 6.13 on your computer.
 If you have access to a M/TEXT system activate the sample projects from M/Workbench on the server.
-Copy the xml files to your postman working directory.

 Import the collection to your postman workspace.
 Open the collection and go to variables tab and change the marked variables with your values.